rohanrajpal/blog/_posts/2020-04-25-Selective-network-routing.md

 ---
 layout: post
-title:  "Selective network routing/Split Tunneling via VPN"
+title:  "Selective network routing or Split Tunneling via VPN"
 date:   2020-04-25 13:00:00 +0530
-image:  images/previews/split_tunnel.jpg
 comments: true
 ---
 Everyone is working from home and for me it is remotely working on the servers in my college.
 I can only connect to them via a VPN, but that slows down my browsing and video conferencing.